Big1533/sdl_android_guides/docs/Cloud Apps/index.md

 ## Cloud Apps

+OEMs can create their own app stores to handle adding and removing cloud apps.
+App stores can also handle user authentication for the installed cloud apps.
+For example, users can log in after installing a cloud app using the app store.
+After that, app store saves the authentication token for the cloud app in the local policy table.
+Then, the cloud app can retrieve the authentication token from the policy table and use it to authenticate the websocket connection.

-### Cloud App Properties
+### Setting and Getting Cloud App Properties
-App stores may need to manage the `CloudAppProperties` for cloud apps in the policy table in order to enable/disable a cloud app from appearing on the HMI or deliver the necessary authentication information if the app requires it.
-This table includes the properties that are included in `CloudAppProperties`.
+OEM's App store can manage the properties of a specific cloud app by setting and getting its `CloudAppProperties`.
+This table summarizes the properties that are included in `CloudAppProperties`.

 | Parameter Name  |  Description |
 | ------------- | ------------- |